realpython/python-guide/docs/scenarios/web.rst

 --------

-`Pyramid <http://www.pylonsproject.org/>`_ lies somewhere between a big framework like Django and the microframeworks: It comes with a lot of libraries and functionality and can thus not be considered lightweight.
-On the other hand, it does not provide all the functionality Django does.
-Instead Pyramid brings basic support for most regular tasks and provides a great deal of extensibility.
+`Pyramid <http://www.pylonsproject.org/>`_ lies somewhere between a big framework like Django and the microframeworks.
+Instead, it practices a modular approach where you can specify include any libraries as needed which provides a great deal of extensibility.
+By contrast to Django which includes everything in one package (though you might not need to use it all).

+Notably, Pyramid provides a lot of adapter to existing libraries.
+For example, it supports nearly all the templating languages Python has to offer and it's modular approach allows you use more then one.
+Same is true of it's database support.
+You can use SQLAlchemy, Mongo, ZoDB all in the same application without much trouble.

 Additionally, Pyramid has a huge focus on complete `documentation <http://docs.pylonsproject.org/en/latest/docs/pyramid.html>`__ and boast 100% unittest coverage.

 **Support** can also be found in the
 `documentation <http://docs.pylonsproject.org/en/latest/index.html#support-desc>`__.

+Pyramid is a good choice for developers who like flexibility of their application including what they need and nothing extra.

 Web Servers
 :::::::::::